 The Enrollment Agreement obligates the student and the College by the Academic Quarter for the program of instruction selected by the student.
 Students' financial obligations will be calculated in accordance with the refund policy in the contract and this College catalog.
 The content and schedule for the programs and academic terms are described in this catalog.
-With the exception of the enrollment fee, which is a one-time charge, all other tuition and fees are charged each Quarter.
+All tuition and fees are charged each Quarter.
 A returned payment fee of \$25.00 may be charged for each returned check or rejected payment.